 While this doesn’t solve the mystery of where all of our missing socks go, it will help you match them up when you do find them again.
 Plus, it’s a cute addition to the laundry room.
-Click here to find out how you can make your own board.

 There’s no reason your refrigerator can’t be organized too.
 The Container Store has tips for tidying up the fridge and sells these containers to help you sort your foods.